 Garlic.
 We often have it on hand, and we eat it all the time, but how much do we really know about this pungent vegetable?
-In honor of Garlic Day on April 19, we thought we’d put a post together on some of the facts, so next time you mince, mash or chop, you’ll know a bit more about what makes garlic so special.
+In honor of Garlic Day, we thought we’d put a post together on some of the facts, so next time you mince, mash or chop, you’ll know a bit more about what makes garlic so special.

 What is garlic?

 It’s a member of the onion family, known as Allium, and a relative of shallots, leeks and chive.
 Garlic is native to central Asia, though its use has spread across the world due to its taste properties as well as its healing capacity.
 China Is the biggest grower of garlic in the world, which you probably know if you’ve ever bought it.

 A brief history of garlic

 Garlic has been around for a long time.
 The ancient Egyptians knew about it, and considered it a medicinal food.
 It was fed to slaves to help them build the pyramids and stave off illness.
 The vegetable is inscribed on many Egyptian crypts.
 Other civilizations were fans of garlic as well.
 It was well-used among the ancient Chinese, Greeks, Tibetans and Romans, and even gets a mention in the bible.

 Not just the bulbs are edible.
 You can eat the leaves, flowers and heads, which are less potent than the bulbs.
 Though we eat it in quantities too small to provide much nutritional benefit, garlic does contain many essential vitamins and minerals, including vitamins B and C, manganese, calcium, iron and more.